HTD/Woof/Readme.md

 ## Dependencies (internal)

-Use the `Publish` tool to show detailed package dependencies.
+Use the `Woof Repository Manager` tool to show detailed package dependencies.

 ## Building system